-The formulation itself looks similar to the Maximum Covering Location Problem (MCLP) (Church and ReVelle 1974).
 The model locates facilities only at the network nodes with the argument that the flows have to pass the nodes when using the corresponding arcs and nodes having the additional advantage that they might cover crossing flows.

 There are several extensions of the FCLM in literature (Hodgson 1998).
-Hodgson and Rosing (1992) present a hybrid model based on the p-median formulation (cf. Christofides 1975) that considers demand at arcs as well as nodes.
-Berman et al. (1995) propose several extensions based on the assumption that drivers are willing to take short detours in order to reach a location.
-The first extension allows the flows to deviate by a factor $\Delta$ .
-In a second formulation an OD flow is said to be covered if there is a location with an additional distance of $\Delta$ .
-In a third model the overall deviation $\Delta$ is minimized.
+Hodgsonand Rosing (1992) present a hybrid model based on the p-median formulation (cf. Christofides 1975) that considers demand at arcs as well as nodes.
+Berman et al.(1995) propose several extensions based on the assumption that drivers are willing to take short detours in order to reach a location.
+The first extension allows the flows to deviate by a factor D. In a second formulation an OD flow is said to be covered if there is a location with an additional distance of D. In a third model the overall deviation D is minimized.
 Further extensions are Hodgson and Rosing (1996), Hodgson and Berman (1997), Hodgson et al. (1996), and Kuby and Lim (2005).
 To the best of our knowledge, there are only two approaches for locating petrol stations by Goodchild and Noronha (1987) and Bapna et al. (2002).

-Kuby and Lim (2005) developed the Flow-Refueling Location Problem for Alternative-Fuel Vehicles (FRLP or FRLM) which optimally locates filling stations for alternative fuel vehicles, e.g. EV.
+Kuby and Lim (2005) developed the flow-refueling location problem for alternativefuel vehicles (FRLP or FRLM) which optimally locates filling stations for alternative fuel vehicles, e.g., BEV.
 The model incorporates the driving range of the vehicles in order to maximize the number of successfully covered trips (OD flows).
-Therefore, an OD flow is only covered if there are sufficient fueling stations along the considered flow, which satisfy the constraint on the assumed driving range.
-Lim and Kuby (2010) show that the formulation of the FRLP cannot be solved for lager networks and they, therefore, propose several potential heuristics.
+An OD flow is only covered if there are sufficient fueling stations along the considered flow, which satisfy the constraint on the assumed driving range.
+Lim and Kuby (2010) show that the formulation of the FRLP cannot be solved for larger networks and they, therefore, propose several potential heuristics.
 In addition, Kuby and Lim (2007) allow in an extension of the FRLP to locate facilities on the arcs of the network.
 Kim and Kuby (2012) additionally included the willingness of the driver to make a small detour to reach a location.
 Wang and Lin (2009) and Wang und Wang (2010) reformulated the FRLP into a set-covering model to locate filling stations in order to cover 100 % of the OD flows.
-Capar and Kuby (2012) proposed a reformulation of the model making its dissolving even faster than the heuristics by Lim and Kuby (2010) and allowing to incorporate a large number of variables and constraints.
-In addition, Upchurch et al. (2009), Kuby et al. (2009), Upchurch and Kuby

-(2010), Shukla et al. (2011), MirHassani and Ebrazi (2013) and Capar et al. (2013) use the FRLP for strategic decision making in this research issue.
+Capar and Kuby (2012) proposed a reformulation of the model making it dissolving even faster than the heuristics by Lim and Kuby (2010) and allowing to incorporate a large number of variables and constraints.
+In addition, Upchurch et al. (2009), Kuby et al. (2009), Upchurch and Kuby (2010), Shukla et al. (2011), MirHassani and Ebrazi (2013) and Capar et al. (2013) use the FRLP for strategic decision making in this research issue.
+However, none of them applied the model to the German highway network or made the model extensions described in the following or combined the optimization with an estimation of underlying costs per charge.

-Method and Data
+3 Method and data